 Source 3: Designer Resources

 Websites dedicated to the design community are a bottomless rabbit hole of examples and solutions for design of pretty much everything, from presentation to a TV ad.
-Websites like Dribble or Pinterest allow you to browse through thousands of design ideas related to your topic of choice.
+Websites like Dribble or Pinterest allow you to browse through thousands of 5 minute presentation ideas related to your topic of choice.
 On the other hand, services like SlideShare can show you how to implement your ideas directly into presentation.
 Alternatively, you can try template-based websites.
 They contain fully customizable templates for dozens of various occasions.
 Canva, GraphicRiver or Creative Market are great choices.
 Our website also contains some templates you might find interesting.
 Just keep browsing — there’s a ton of great stuff that will surely inspire your next great presentation!

 Source 4: Go with simplicity